ritvikgautam/solar-city/README.md

 ## Future Work

 - There are no test cases for the front end.
 - The front end is written in JQuery.
 Using a framework like Angular or React will make it more maintainable.
+- Add an admin panel that could see all users who have expressed an interest in solar panels.

 ## Local Installation